 Size Class and Disposition: Decomposition rate of biomass in the forest varies by size class and between scattered and piled material (Edmonds et al., 1986; Erickson et al., 1985; Wagener and Offord, 1972), with material in contact with the ground exposed to conditions and organisms that hasten decay.
-Decay constants are varied by the following size classes: CWD - standing (CS), CWD - down (CD), fines (F), and litter (L).
+Decay constants are varied by the following size classes: CWD - standing, CWD - down, fines, and litter.
 Where material is piled, we assume a consistent size and geometry for the piles and treat the bottom fraction of the total material as though it were scattered because it is in contact with the ground.
-The resulting set of spatially explicit decay constants is shown in Table 1.